aa-ryan/18MAT41_ppt/README.md

 # This was a PPT for Creative Assesment and to present infront of class.
 ## Math PPT

-* Hi all, today I am going to present on conformal transformation.

 ----

 * A conformal mapping, also called a conformal map, conformal transformation, angle-preserving transformation, or biholomorphic map, is a transformation w=f(z) that preserves local angles.